 Moke Lake is a short 20 min drive from Queenstown but you quickly leave the town behind and feel like you are miles from civilisation.
 Untouched, this place is a photographers delight, due to its superb reflections on a good day when the lake mirrors the mountains perfectly.
 It’s such a beautiful place.
 As it is surrounded and hidden behind the mountains, it makes an excellent spot for astrophotography.

 Lake Hayes is one of the most photographed lakes around the area.
 And no wonder why, particularly on a fine day with not a ripple on it, the lake turns into a mirror and reflects the surrounding trees and mountains.
 You can take some beautiful images.
 It is beautiful from any angle with plenty of photo opportunities.

 During Queenstown tour you can choose several different locations depending on how much time you want to spend in each place:

 Windy Point lookout up Remarkables road, Crown Range lookout, the village of Arrowtown, Hensman Road lookout over Queenstown, Kawarau Gorge, Moke Lake, Coronet Peak, Jacks Point, Lake Hayes, Kelvin Heights peninsular.
-This tour is suited more to someone who is looking to photograph a wide range of different locations in one day and see the sights of Queenstown at the same time.
+This tour is suited to anyone who is looking to photograph a wide range of different locations in one day and see the sights of Queenstown at the same time.

-Have you ever just wanted to be able to visualise a town as a whole and get an understanding of the length & breadth of the area?
+Have you ever just wanted to be able to visualize a town as a whole and get an understanding of the length & breadth of the area?
 This tour does just that.

-After this Queenstown half day or full day tour, you will surely be fully loaded with pictures and memories.
+After this half day or full day Queenstown tour, you will surely be fully loaded with beautiful images and memories.